Use Expressions in Actions

 Variable Description

 payload The Message sent to the channel.
-If it's a JSON object, you can retrieve values from the JSON object using syntax like payload.temperature or payload.values[1].foo["click type"].
+If it's a JSON object, you can access JSON object values using syntax such as payload.temperature or payload.values[1].foo["click type"].
 If it's not a JSON object, payload is treated as a string.

 context A JSON object corresponding to the Context sent to the channel.
 The schema of the object varies by event type.
 Refer to each Event Source reference for more details.
 For example: IoT Device Event Source